cs2113-f24/cs2113-f24.github.io/syllabus.md

 ### Course Description

 In this course, students will learn how to write object-oriented code using Java.
 Concepts will focus on object-oriented thinking, software composition, inheritance and polymorphism, unit testing, and design patterns.
 Programming techniques, assignments and lab exercises will focus on Java, specifically, the language and its core libraries.
 The course will be conducted lab-style with a mix of lecture, lab assignments and projects.
-There will also be an open-ended groupwork assignment at the end of the semester.

 ### Learning Outcomes
 By the end of this course, students will be able to: